 What is data erasure?

 An important factor to consider when disposing of any IT equipment is how you are going to erase the data contained on those products.
 A lot of this data can be confidential or personal.
-It is, therefore, imperative that it is destroyed of properly and safely, especially if the goods are going to be reused by someone else.
+Therefore, it is imperative that it is destroyed of properly and safely, especially if the devices are going to be resold.

 According to Research Ontrack, only 42% of drives being sold online had not been completely purged of the sensitive company data that resides on them.
 These included drives from major universities, government software developers, and large travel companies .
 The risk here is that the people going on to buy these refurbished products have access to sensitive information.
 If this falls into the wrong hands, it could have devastating consequences.